robbiemallett/custom_modules/README.md

 ### regrid.py

 I use this all the time, it just regrids data.
 Eg. polar stereographic to EASE.
 It takes the lon/lat coordinates of your original data (plus the data itself), and the target lon/lats, and converts.
-To do this it converts all the points to xy, because otherwise the warped space of lon/lat coordinates fucks things up.
+To do this it converts all the points to xy, because otherwise the warped space of lon/lat coordinates screws things up.
 Just a wrapper for scipy.griddata really, but handles the lon/lat issue conveniently.

+This code also contains _regrid_fast_ which regrids large 3D arrays by just constructing the triangular mesh once and using the same mapping over and over.
+I used this for my 2021 Comms E&E paper a lot.